mobingi/alm/docs/markdown/enterprise/doc-cli.md

 ### command: stack update {#stack-update}

+Update an existing stack.

+**Flags**

+* `--alm-template` - Path to your updated ALM template file.
+Required in v3.
+* `--id` - The stack id to update.
+* `--type` - Instance type.
+See stack create command for more information.
+* `--min` - Minimum number of instances in your autoscaling group.
+See stack create command for more information.
+* `--max` - Maximum number of instances in your autoscaling group.
+See stack create command for more information.
+* `--spot-range` - Percentage of spot instance to deploy to autoscaling group.
+See stack create command for more information.

 **API v3**

 Similar to stack creation, you only need to update some parts of your ALM template to update your stack.